apache/cordova-docs/docs/en/edge/phonegap/device/device.phonegap.md

-device.phonegap
+device.cordova
 ===============

-Get the version of phonegap running on the device.
+Get the version of Cordova running on the device.

-    var string = device.phonegap;
+    var string = device.cordova;

 Description
 -----------

-`device.phonegap` returns the version of phonegap running on the device.
+`device.cordova` returns the version of Cordova running on the device.

 Supported Platforms
 -------------------